 Cell phone batteries that explode, electric blankets that catch fire, medication that doesn’t work—the examples of products that cause injuries through no fault of the consumer are nearly endless.
-If this is how your injury was caused, you might have grounds for a product liability case.
+If this is how your personal injury was caused, you might have grounds for a product liability case in Utah.

 Every property owner has a legal obligation to maintain safety on his or her grounds.
-Whether you were attacked by a vicious dog or slipped and fell on a slick surface, if the owner failed to address a problem and you suffered an injury as a result, you might have a case.
+Whether you were attacked by a vicious dog or slipped and fell on a slick surface, if the owner failed to address a problem and you suffered an injury as a result, you might have a viable personal injury case.

 While injured workers often think they have to settle for work comp, if willful negligence, malice, or a third party outside of your employer caused the accident, you might be able to pursue an injury claim.